an-dr/microlog/README.md

 - `ULOG_SHORT_LEVEL_STRINGS` - Use short level strings, e.g. "T" for "TRACE", "I" for "INFO".
 - `HAVE_ULOG_CFG_H` - Use a custom configuration file.
 - `ULOG_HAVE_TIME` - Print the time in the log messages.
 Requires implementation of `long unsigned ulog_get_time(void)`
+- `ULOG_EXTRA_DESTINATIONS` - The maximum number of extra logging destinations that can be added.
+Each extra destination requires some memory.
+When it is 0, the entire extra destination code is not compiled.
+Default is 0.

 You can use the defines in the compiler options, e.g. `-DULOG_USE_COLOR`.
 Or you can provide `-DHAVE_ULOG_CFG_H` to your compiler and the options in `ulog_cfg.h` - a custom configuration file.